vidispine/hull/hull/README.md

         - containerPort: 80
 ```

-To render this using the HULL library the following needs to be done:
+To render this analoguously using the HULL library the HULL library chart needs to be [setup for use](./doc/setup.md):

 - Create an "nginx" helm chart that should contain the nginx deployment.
 The templates folder can remain empty for now.
 - Inlude the HULL library chart as a subchart